okta/okta-sdk-dotnet/docs/RoleTargetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="removeapplicationtargetfromapplicationadministratorrolegiventogroup"></a>
+<a name="unassigngrouptargetfromgroupadminrole"></a>
-# **RemoveApplicationTargetFromApplicationAdministratorRoleGivenToGroup**
+# **UnassignGroupTargetFromGroupAdminRole**
-> void RemoveApplicationTargetFromApplicationAdministratorRoleGivenToGroup (string groupId, string roleId, string appName)
+> void UnassignGroupTargetFromGroupAdminRole (string groupId, string roleId, string targetGroupId)

-Delete an Application Target from Application Administrator Role
+Unassign a Group Target from a Group Role

-Delete an application target from application administrator role
+Unassigns a group target from a group role

 ### Example
 ```csharp